 Configure the permissions that are needed for specific users, groups, and AWS resources.
 You can ensure that each user has their own unique set of permissions for each resource.

-To access AWS resources, you need to define the permissions required for a user.
-IAM users and groups are the types of entities you create in your environment to grant security-related access to AWS services.
+To access AWS resources, you need to define the permissions required for users and groups are the types of entities you create in your environment to grant security-related access to AWS services.
 IAM roles provide a more fine-grained capability for securing access to AWS resources.

 Benefits of AWS IAM